return42/sphkerneldoc/linux_src_doc/block/bfq-iosched_h.rst

 .. c:type:: struct bfq_weight_counter

-    counter of the number of all active entities with a given weight.
+    counter of the number of all active queues with a given weight.

 .. _`bfq_weight_counter.definition`: